aniket7515/aniket7515/README.md

 <!-- <h3 align="center">I am a Computer Science student & Web developer.</h3> -->
 <h1><👨‍💻 About Me></h1>
-    I am Aniket Dhokane and I am a sopomohore pursuing my Bachelor's in Computer Science and Engineering from India 🎓 I am a FrontEnd Developer and learning Backend Development & DevOps enthusiast 💻💻
+    I am Aniket Dhokane and I am a sopomohore pursuing my Bachelor's in Computer Science and Engineering from India 🎓 I am a FrontEnd Developer and learning Backend Development & DevOps enthusiast 💻💻 and Looking for new opportunities in web development
    <br>
     <br/>
 <!--      Links      -->